Concept¶

 Possible outcomes¶

-After each batch, Driftcut produces one of four decisions:
+After each batch, Driftcut produces one of three decisions:

 | Decision | Meaning |